Essential Facts About Covid-19

 These facts prove that overreacting to C-19 can ultimately kill more people than are saved.
 Calling attention to this point, a study published by the journal Disaster Medicine and Public Health Preparedness in June 2020 found:

 The implications of overreacting to Covid-19 or any other potential hazard are aptly summarized in a teaching guide published by the American Society for Microbiology.
 This book explains why “the factors driving your concept of risk—emotion or fact—may or may not seem particularly important to you,” but they certainly are because “there are risks in misperceiving risks.”

 Photo credit: iStock/flyparade

-A sample of articles from the New York Times shows that this post-lockdown carnage occurred across the globe and took many people by surprise:
+A sample of articles from the New York Times as lockdowns were loosened in the second half of 2020 shows that this carnage occurred across the globe and took many people by surprise:

 Making a similar point eight years before the pandemic, a 2012 paper in the journal PLoS One about “Immunity in Society” noted that:

 Equally, if very few people are immune to a disease, they can transmit it to others instead of blocking it.
 Without a potent vaccine, the only way people can become immune to C-19 is by catching it and recovering.
 This means that too much social distancing may cause more deaths because young, healthy people—who would otherwise catch the disease, recover quickly, and become firewalls—remain as potential carriers.

 Quantifying those dynamics, a study published by the British Medical Journal in October 2020 found these stunning and “counterintuitive results” about lockdowns in the United Kingdom: